rges-pit/rges-pit.github.io/docs/_pages/design.md

 ---
 permalink: /design/
 title: "RGES Design"
+description: "Overview of the Roman GBTDS observing strategy and design references."
 ---

 As part of the Galactic Bulge Time Domain Survey (GBTDS), Roman will conduct the first ever dedicated